DrDroidLab/PlayBooks-Helm-Charts/gke/README.md

-# Helm Charts for EKS
+# Helm Charts for GKE
-This folder includes the helm charts compatible with EKS from AWS.
+This folder includes the helm charts compatible with Standard GKE Clusters in GCP.

 ## Pre-Requisite
 [Helm](https://helm.sh) must be installed to use the charts.